 Pastoral care extends from our classrooms, where teachers work to foster social and emotional well-being, to the support of our full-time School Chaplain, School Psychologists, School Nurse, Section and Deputy Heads and the Head of Grimwade House.

-Our four School Houses, before and after school care programme and Grimwade Club are also key to our pastoral care programme.
+Our four School Houses, before and after school care program and Grimwade Club are also key to our pastoral care program.
 These offer more spaces where students can develop new friendships and skills, supported by the guidance of staff who have an understanding of student needs.

 Clear boundaries and expectations